God of War II: Combat

 Kratos' main weapon is a pair of blades attached to chains that are wrapped around the character's wrists and forearms.
-Called Athena's Blades (also known as the Blades of Athena) in this game, they can be swung offensively in various maneuvers.
+Called the Blades of Athena in this game, they can be swung offensively in various maneuvers.
 As the game progresses, Kratos acquires new weapons—the Barbarian Hammer, the Spear of Destiny, and periodically, the Blade of Olympus—offering alternative combat options.
 Although Kratos begins the game with Athena's Blades and the magic ability Poseidon's Rage (both at maximum power), the blades' power is reduced and the magic is relinquished after an encounter with Zeus (Poseidon's Rage can be regained by obtaining a certain urn).
 As with previous games, Kratos learns to use up to four magical abilities, such as Typhon's Bane that acts as a bow and arrow for distant targets, giving him a variety of ways to attack and kill enemies.
 Other new magical abilities include Cronos' Rage, Head of Euryale, and Atlas Quake.
 The special ability Rage of the Gods featured in the previous game is replaced by Rage of the Titans; unlike the previous game, the Rage meter—which allows usage of the ability—does not have to be full in order to use the ability, and can be switched on and off at will.

 Kratos retains the relic Poseidon's Trident from the original installment, and gains new relics; the Amulet of the Fates, the Golden Fleece, and Icarus' Wings, each being required to advance through certain stages of the game.
 For example, the Amulet of the Fates slows time, but this does not affect Kratos and allows puzzle-solving that can not be achieved in normal game time.
 The Amulet of the Fates has limited usage before needing to be recharged (which occurs automatically and is represented by the Amulet of the Fates Meter).
 The Golden Fleece deflects enemy projectiles back at the enemies (used to solve certain puzzles).
 Icarus' Wings allows Kratos to glide across large chasms that cannot be crossed with normal jumping.

-This game's challenge mode is called the Challenge of the Titans (seven trials), and requires players to complete a series of specific tasks (e.g., kill all enemies without being attacked).
+This game's challenge mode is called the Challenge of the Titans (seven trials), and requires players to complete a series of specific tasks (e.g., kill all enemies without being hit).
 The player may unlock bonus costumes for Kratos, behind-the-scenes videos, and concept art of the characters and environments, as rewards, as well as usage of the abilities found in the urns during the first playthrough.
-Completion of each difficulty level unlocks additional rewards, as does collecting twenty eyes from defeated cyclopes.
+Completion of each difficulty level unlocks additional rewards, as does collecting 20 eyes from defeated cyclopes.
 A new mode, called Arena of the Fates, allows players to set difficulty levels and choose their own opponents to improve their skills.